dandersonw/web-dev-task-tracker/README.md

 Web dev homework.

-Design decisions:
+Design decisions for the latest homework:
-* How to structure the DB: Originally I set up a table for mapping users to tasks, but had a lot of trouble getting it to work with the Phoenix ORM.
-It was simpler, implementation wise, to just have `assignee` as a field on the Task.
+* How to structure the DB: It was convenient to have manager as a nullable field on User. task_id was a mandatory field on TimeBlock.
-* Presentation of tasks: I oriented the default presentation around what I figured was the most common flow - a user looking at his unfinished tasks.
-Other tasks can be made visible with toggle buttons on the page.
+* Presentation of tasks: Since I already had some options on the task index page, "underling tasks" was a natural extension.
+* csrf_token: I added it to the app.html.eex header, since it could hypothetically be used in AJAX forms all over the application.